Patients In The Southeast Face Higher GI Cancer Mortality Rates

 Patients located in the southeastern United States face higher mortality rates associated with GI cancers according to a study from the University of Calgary in Alberta, Canada.

-The study, which was published April 25th in Gastroenterology, reviewed information from 3,147 U.S. counties between 2010 and 2019.
-Researchers worked to identify counties in the top five percent of age adjusted mortality rates for esophageal, gastric, pancreatic, and colorectal cancers.
+Researchers from the University of Alberta in Canada analyzed data from 3,147 U.S. counties between 2010 and 2019 to identify areas with the highest age-adjusted mortality rates for esophageal, gastric, pancreatic, and colorectal cancers.

 Results showed that counties located in the southeast United States made up most of the results.
 Counties in Kentucky, Georgia, Arkansas, Mississippi, and Louisiana made up 41.2-percent of the top five-percent of mortality from pancreatic cancer.
 Additionally, these counties comprised 48.8-percent of the top five-percent of mortality rates from colorectal cancer.